Evidence Framework

 Overview

-Tier 1 = Conviction (one is enough)
+Tier 1 = Conviction (one's enough)

 Tier 2 = Evidence (multiple required)